theobald-software/helpcenter.theobald-software.github.io/includes/xu-bc-getting-started.md

 7. Click {{ previewBtn }} to display a live preview of the first 100 records.
 8. Click **[OK]** to save the {{ component }}.

 The extraction is now listed in the main window of the Designer.

-!!! tip
 To edit an extraction, double-click the extraction.

 ### Run an Extraction